alexmacarthur/macarthur-me-gatsby/src/pages/posts/local-mysql-with-docker.md

 └── docker-compose.yml
 ```

-Inside your `docker-compose.yml` file, include this:
+Paste the following into your `docker-compose.yml` file:

 ```
 version: '3'